-The accompanying schedule of expenditures of federal awards includes the federal grant activity of Utah Humanities Council (the Council) and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
-Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in, the preparation of the basic financial statements.
+The accompanying schedule of expenditures of federal awards (the Schedule) includes the federal award activity of Utah Humanities Council (Utah Humanities or UH) under programs of the federal government for the year ended October 31, 2015.
+The information in this Schedule is presented in accordance with the requirements of OMB Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+Because the Schedule presents only a selected portion of the operations of UH, it is not intended to and does not present the financial position, changes in net assets, or cash flows of UH.